TIMING IS EVERYTHING

 ST. ALBANS – THE PRACTICALS

-N.B. to put a figure on it, you’ll be back in central London at 5 pm.
+N.B.
+Buying your own ticket will give you flexibility.
+You’ll be back in central London at 5 pm.
 But a slightly earlier return is possible – i.e., if you need to be back earlier 4.30 pm is do-able.
 And, very conveniently, the return terminus doesn’t have to be West Hampstead Tube.
 If it’s better for you, you can carry on from West Hampstead – you don’t have to change trains or anything – to St. Pancras/King’s Cross or Blackfriars or London Bridge (in that order).
 Last but not least, Alison’s local.
 Local knowledge – you can’t beat it!

 LONDON WALKS REVIEWS